-A small/local convenience shop will be open for consideration within a residential area (lands zoned Objective 'A' - "To protect and/or improve residential amenity").
+A small/local convenience shop will be open for consideration within a residential area (lands zoned Objective 'A' - "To provide residential development and improve residential amenity while protecting the existing residential amenities").
 When assessing any such proposals, the Council will have regard to the distance from the proposed development to established local shopping facilities and to its impact on the amenity of adjoining dwellings.
-Local convenience shops shall not have a floorspace greater than 100 sq.m. net. (refer also to Policy RET7, Section 7.5.5.1).
+Local convenience shops shall not have a floorspace greater than 100 sq.m. net. (refer also to Policy RET8, Section 7.5.5.1).